 Business mapping software is all about the data visualization of your business data.
 Business owners and sales managers are deriving business intelligence and strategies by viewing their business data against an accurate base map.
 So, what are the best ways to start building a useful business map?
 Often the best business map to build is a customer map.

 Customer mapping starts and ends with your location-based customer address spreadsheet:

 1. Include Addresses – Create an Excel spreadsheet of your business data that includes address records.
 Don’t skimp on the address data.
 I know, you’re a wicked-busy person and ZIP codes should be good enough.
 But if you’ve got addresses in your data, use them.
 Create columns in your spreadsheet for address, city, state and ZIP code.
 Alternatively you can use latitude and longitude coordinates, which are even more accurate.

 By using full addressing you’re providing your business map with the most realistic visualization of your critical business locations – your customers.
 If you simply list ZIP codes, you’ll get multiple business data points located or stacked at the same location.
 That’s not your business reality.
-‘Keep it real, brah,’ used addresses.
+‘Keep it real, brah.’
+Use addresses.

-2. Include Additional Data – Include any pertinent information that informs your business decisions with your imported business location data.
-Perhaps include a column showing sales results in dollars associated with each location.
+2. Include Additional Data – Include any pertinent information that informs your business decisions, with your imported business location data.
+Perhaps include a column showing sales results in dollars for with each location.
 Does each customer fall into a certain category or type: retail, industrial, government?
 Include a column for type.
 On your map you’ll be able to color-code based on the data types or numeric ranges included in your additional data columns.